PE and Sport Premium for Primary Schools

-Click HERE to view the new guidance, courtesy of GOV.UK.
+Click HERE to view the current PE and sport premium for primary schools guidance, courtesy of GOV.UK.

 All young people should have the opportunity to live healthy and active lives.
 A positive experience of sport and physical activity at a young age can build a lifetime habit of participation.